networkinss/joaswizard/README.md

 * You have to process mass object data like from an Excel file.
 * You want a head start without knowing OpenAPI.

-## Status
+## Features

 It is still in development.
 Implemented features:
 * Create OpenAPI document with all CRUD operations just from object properties.
+* Create OpenAPI document with defined list of methods.
-* Create OpenAPI document for several objects and defined methods from Excel data.
+* Create OpenAPI document from a Yaml object file.
-* Create OpenAPI document from a Yaml object and defined methods.
+* Create OpenAPI document from a Yaml object string.
+* Create OpenAPI document from several Excel sheets.

 Missing:
 Parameter to use custom Handlebar template files.